craigerskine/pxl.media/content/games/the-binding-of-isaac-rebirth.md

 ---
-title: The Binding of Isaac Rebirth
+title: 'The Binding of Isaac Rebirth'
 platform: playstation-vita
 genre:
   - action-adventure